Manage the Shifts app for your organization in Microsoft Teams

 You can search the audit log to view Shifts activity in your organization.
 To learn more about how to search the audit log and to see a list of Shifts activities that are logged in the audit log, see Search the audit log for events in Teams.

-Before you can search the audit log, you have to first turn on auditing in the Security & Compliance Center.
+Before you can search the audit log, you have to first turn on auditing in the Microsoft Purview compliance portal.
 To learn more, see Turn audit log search on or off.
 Keep in mind that audit data is only available from the point at which you turned on auditing.

 Give feedback or report an issue

-To send feedback, select the Help option at bottom of the Teams left navigation bar, and then select Report a Problem.
+To send feedback, in Teams, go to Help > Report a Problem.
 Select Other, and then enter your feedback or details about the issue you're experiencing.
 Indicate at the beginning of your feedback report that you're sending feedback about "Shifts" so we can easily identify Shifts issues.